mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "We've found something at the observatory.
 It was too important for sleep."

-She sighed, "Well, I'm afraid you're too late.
-Melna is in assembly."
+"Well, I'm afraid you're too late," she said.
+"Melna is in assembly."

 "When will she be out?"